-- 3.1 The Committee exists to scrutinise and provide assurance to the ICB that there is an effective system of primary care services including medical, pharmacy, optometry and dental services commissioning that supports it to effectively deliver its statutory and strategic objectives and provide sustainable, high quality primary care. - 3.1.1 The Committee acknowledges in exercising the ICB's functions (including those delegated to it), it must comply with the statutory duties including:

-- a) Management of conflicts of interest (section 140). - b) Duty to promote the NHS Constitution (section 14P). - c) Duty to exercise its functions effectively, efficiently and economically

-(Section 14Q).

-- d) Duty as to improvement in quality of services (section 14R). - e) Duty in relation to quality of primary medical services (section 14S). - f) Duties as to reducing inequalities (section 14T). - g) Duty to promote the involvement of each patient (section 14U). - h) Duty as to patient choice (section 14V). - i) Duty as to promoting integration (section 14Z1). - j) Public involvement and consultation (section 14Z2). - k) Delivery of the ICB & Health & Care Partnership strategic objectives for primary care commissioning. - 3.1.2 The Committee acknowledges that it is subject to any directions made by NHS England or the Secretary of State to the ICB.
+- 3.1 The Committee exists to scrutinise and provide assurance to the ICB Board that there is an effective system of primary care services including medical, community pharmacy, optometry and dental services commissioning that supports it to effectively deliver its statutory and strategic objectives and provide sustainable, high quality primary care. - 3.1.1 The Committee acknowledges in exercising the ICB's functions (including those delegated to it), it must comply with the statutory duties as set out in the NHS Act 2006 (as amended by the Health and Care Act 2022), including: - a) Management of conflicts of interest (section 140). - b) Duty to promote the NHS Constitution (section 14P). - c) Duty to exercise its functions effectively, efficiently and economically.
+(Section 14Q). - d) Duty as to improvement in quality of services (section 14R). - e) Duty in relation to quality of primary medical services (section 14S). - f) Duties as to reducing inequalities (section 14T). - g) Duty to promote the involvement of each patient (section 14U). - h) Duty as to patient choice (section 14V). - i) Duty as to promoting integration (section 14Z1). - j) Public involvement and consultation (section 14Z2). - k) Delivery of the ICB & Health & Care Partnership strategic objectives for primary care commissioning. - 3.1.2 The Committee acknowledges that it is subject to any directions made by NHS England or the Secretary of State to the ICB.